 First off, know that this isn’t unusual.
 Many people experience side-effects from their medications.
 It’s also not the end of the road—when you know what doesn’t work, you’re one step closer to finding what does work.
 It’s all part of the recovery process.

-Pretty much all medications have side-effects.
-Some are really serious, and others are just strange or annoying.
+Most medications have side-effects for at least some people.
+Some are really serious, and others are simply strange or annoying.
 Everyone’s body is different: not everyone experiences every side-effect to the same degree.
 Some people might not notice any at all.

 Each medication will have different side-effects, but some common ones include: